ucan-wg/invocation/README.md

 # Prior Art
 [Prior Art]: #prior-art

-[ucanto RPC] from [DAG House] is a production system that uses UCAN as the basis for an RPC layer.
+[ucanto RPC] from [Storacha] is a production system that uses UCAN as the basis for an RPC layer.

 The Capability Transport Protocol ([CapTP]) is one of the most influential object-capability systems, and forms the basis for much of the rest of the items on this list.